codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/best-practices/index.md

 ### 1. Government for the people means meeting user needs

 Technology in government works when it delivers what its users need, not what government thinks its users need.
-Real and tested user needs - not requirements drawn up in isolation, in response to policy - help government discover what is needed to deliver a successful service.
+Real and tested user needs - not requirements drawn up in isolation, in response to policy - help  discover what's needed to deliver a successful service.

 #### Starting with user needs
-In delivering government services, meeting user needs means identifying and thinking about real users and what they need - whether those users are residents, citizens or government staff.
+Starting with user needs means identifying and thinking about real users and what they need - whether those users are residents, citizens or government staff.
 Teams must thoroughly understand what users really need - whether it’s claiming SNAP or WIC benefits, licensing a childcare facility or starting a new business.

 #### User research is important
-One of the biggest factors for success we have seen has been developing a true user research capability.
-Note that we do not say user testing, because invariably testing comes after development and does not a core focus of discovering, validating and meeting real user needs.
+One of the biggest factors for success we have seen has been developing a true [user research](https://www.gov.uk/service-manual/user-researchers) capability.
+User research, not user testing: because normally testing is about checking needs and approaches, not finding them in the first place.

 #### Services, not solutions
 Bad government technology projects can usually be described as policy-led searches for complete solutions.
-Instead, government has a higher chance of successfully delivering technology if the focus is on delivering a service to users instead of a solution that will solve a problem, no matter how detailed the description of the problem.
+Instead, governments have a higher chance of successfully delivering technology if the focus is on delivering a service to users instead of a solution that will solve a problem, no matter how detailed the description of the problem.

 ### 2. Letting digital leaders lead

 #### Digital Directors
 Strong digital executive leadership is needed for technology to work.
-Governments that have succeeded have appointed Digital Directors with absolute authority over the delivery of digital services and digital spending.
-These directors are  fully supported by, and part of, the executive to lead change.
+Governments that have succeeded have appointed Digital Directors with absolute authority over delivering digital services with spend and budget controls.
+To lead change, these directors are fully supported by, and part of, the executive.

 #### Simpler governance
 Digital leadership also needs simpler governance.
 In the UK, the Office of the Chief Technology Officer has [simplified](https://governmenttechnology.blog.gov.uk/2015/03/29/better-for-less/) existing boards, committees and relationships into four areas: Mission IT, Digital Public Services, Infrastructure and Shared Services to re-focus on outcomes and escape process loops.